-Hence, the Constitution of 1925 established for the first time in Chilean law the possibility that the constitutionality of the law could be reviewed by a public entity other than the Congress.
-Article 86 of the Charter established, in fact, the mentioned remedy for unconstitutionality of the law, a milestone in the Chilean public law, which allowed the Supreme Court to determine whether laws were in line with the Constitution.
+Thus, the Constitution of 1925 established for the first time in Chilean law the possibility that the constitutionality of the law could be reviewed by a Judicial Court of Law.
+Former Article 86 of the aforementioned Constitution established, the remedy for inapplicability by unconstitutionality of statutes, a milestone in the Chilean public law, which allowed the Supreme Court to determine whether laws were in accordance with the Constitution.
 The remedy for unconstitutionality had the following characteristics:

 » It was a constitutional remedy established directly by the Constitution to enforce [the principle of] constitutional supremacy.

 » It meant a suppressive or a posteriori [(ex post)] form of constitutional review, and was applied to existing legal provisions that were directly invoked in specific cases being heard by the Supreme Court or by other courts.

 » It was meant only for legal provisions, included among them decree laws, decrees having the force of law and international treaties.
 There was no remedy, however, against infra-statutory provisions.